Flat-Headed Snake

 Description

 The flat-headed snake is Missouri's smallest snake.
-It is smooth-scaled, and the general color is tan, gray brown, or slightly reddish brown.
-The head is sometimes darker than the rest of the body or is black.
+It is smooth-scaled, and the general color is gray, tan, light brown, or slightly reddish brown.
+The head is usually darker than the rest of the body.
 The belly is salmon pink, a characteristic that distinguishes it from the similar-looking earthsnakes, which have grayish or cream-colored bellies.

 Size